CelineDknp/VISSOFTArtifact/README.md

 6. Highlight the next block of 6 lines of code, right click and choose "Do it" again.
 7. What you see is the unfused version of the previously shown "PRCP223.COB" graph.
 This was used in our validation to confirm that our merging algorithm is an improvement over the unfused graphs.

-If you wish to see the graph used for Figures 4 and 7 of our paper, you can run the following code for the fused version (Fig. 7):
+If you wish to see the graph used for Figures 4 and 7 of our paper, you can run the following code for the fused version by copy/pasting and again, highlighting and right click "Do it" (Fig. 7):
 ```
 var1 := LogDiffer with: 'FullData2/OFCB376.COB/OFCB376.COB.v1.dot' and: 'FullData2/OFCB376.COB/OFCB376.COB.v2.dot'.
 var1 createGraphDiff.